pierre-pvln/ipheionsites/README.md

 ---
-# README file for the ipheionsites Joomla! extension
+# README file for the ipheionships Joomla! extension
 ---